 Fetal Alcohol Spectrum Disorder (FASD) - National awareness campaign for pregnancy and breastfeeding women

-In 2019 FARE received funding from the Australian Government Department of Health to undertake the ‘FASD – National awareness campaign for pregnancy and breastfeeding women’ (the Campaign).
-The development, delivery and evaluation of the Campaign will run from July 2020 to June 2023.
+In 2020 FARE received funding from the Australian Government Department of Health to undertake the ‘FASD – National awareness campaign for pregnancy and breastfeeding women’ (the National Program).
+The development, delivery and evaluation of the National Program will run from July 2020 to June 2023.

-- priority groups including women at higher risk of having alcohol exposed pregnancies
+Stream 2: priority groups including women at higher risk of alcohol exposed pregnancies

-The Campaign will take place over four phases:
+The National Program will take place over four phases:

-- Development and design: The development and design phase will involve the creation of campaign assets.
+- Development and design: The development and design phase will involve the creation of National Program assets.
 FARE will work with a creative agency to design and develop a communication strategy, tactics and materials that resonate with each target audience.

 - Dissemination: The methods of dissemination will be different for each of the streams and will be informed by the earlier phases of the project.
 FARE will work with a range of stakeholders across Australia including creative agencies and media buyers.

-- Discourse and discussion: This phase will to bring together learnings and focuses on the collation and conclusion of initiatives across the four streams.
-The evaluation will also be finalised during this phase
+- Discourse and discussion: This phase will bring together learnings and focuses on the collation and conclusion of initiatives across the four streams.
+The evaluation will also be finalised during this phase.

 Meet the Steering Committee